What Is An Achieving a Better Life Experience (ABLE) Account?

 Can someone else manage my ABLE Account?

-Older adults can also choose someone, such as a caregiver, to open an ABLE account on their behalf.
+Yes.
+You can choose someone, such as a caregiver, to open and manage an ABLE account on your behalf.
 The Social Security Administration calls this person a representative payee.
 The payee is responsible for account management including:7

 Following all the guidelines for managing an ABLE account can be an overwhelming process.
 If you or your caregiver need help, you can use the Eldercare Locator to find free financial planning services.